v-iashin/Synchformer/README.md

   - [Acknowledgements](#acknowledgements)

-## Environment Preparation
+## Install
 During experimentation, we used Linux machines with a (mini)`conda` virtual environment.
-We tested our model on both Nvidia (CUDA 11.8) and AMD (ROCm 5.4.2) GPUs.
-The inference code should work for both.
+We tested our model on both Nvidia (CUDA 11.8) and AMD (ROCm 5.4.2) GPUs, and the inference code should work for both.

-The CUDA environment could be installed with,
+To install CUDA environment, run the following,
 ```bash
 conda env create -f conda_env.yml
 # conda activate synchformer
 ```

-you may use `conda_env_for_AMD_ROCm` if you have capable AMD GPUs.
+If you have a capable AMD GPU, you need to replace the `conda_env.yml` with `conda_env_for_AMD_CUDA.yml`.

 ## Examples